Skip to main content

 Apply for a Scholarship

-• Deadline to submit the Judy and Eliot Steinberg application is Thursday, March 28, 2024.
+• The Judy and Eliot Steinberg Scholarship application is due Thursday, March 27, 2025.

-• You will be required to create a log-in to apply.
-You can revisit your scholarship application/applications before the deadline by logging into your account.
+• You must create a login to apply.
+You can return to your application(s) and make edits before the deadline by logging into your account.

-• Please read the criteria carefully.
-If you do not meet the criteria you will not be considered for the award.
+• Read the scholarship criteria carefully.
+If you do not meet the eligibility requirements, you will not be considered for the award.

-• All essays must be specific to the scholarship as this is the most important part of the application and allows the application reviewer to get to know you.
+• Essays should be specific to each scholarship.
+This is the most important part of your application and allows reviewers to get to know you.

-• If you have any questions before you begin, please contact us at scholarships@morrisedfoundation.org.
+If you have any questions before starting your application, please contact us at scholarships@morrisedfoundation.org.

 • This scholarship honors two long-term residents of Morris Township who believed in education and equal opportunity for all.
 The scholarship will be awarded annually to 1 – 3 Morristown High School seniors who intend to continue their education at a New Jersey public college with a goal towards a career in STEM, business, education or medicine.
 Successful candidates will demonstrate financial need, scholastic achievement, and a willingness to help others in the community.
 This scholarship is made possible by their MHS alumni children who have pledged $1 million to provide for the college education of 10 or more Morristown High School students so they can graduate with minimal or no debt.